Use of Grant Funds

 - The eligible cost for a single parent is limited to overnight child care costs incurred while the grantee is travelling.

 - The eligible cost for a nursing mother who is travelling with a child is limited to the customary cost of child care and airfare if applicable.
 If travelling with a caregiver, travel and accommodation cost can be claimed in lieu of and up to the equivalent of child care costs.
-The maximum claim is $1,000 (CIHR only).

 - Commuting costs of grantees and associated research personnel between their residence and place of employment, or between two places of employment.